Carson College of Business Mentorship Program

 - The PACCAR mentoring program targets sophomores and juniors with an interest in the truck manufacturing industry.
 Students will be paired with a mentor from PACCAR.
-After meeting in person during a kickoff event in Renton, Washington, at PACCAR Parts the employees and students will connect with regular phone calls and Skype sessions throughout the school year to work on professional development and learn about the opportunities in the manufacturing industry.
+After a virtual orientation event with PACCAR Parts the employees and students will connect with regular phone calls and Skype sessions throughout the school year to work on professional development and learn about the opportunities in the manufacturing industry.
 Apply here.

 Peer mentors are upper level students helping other students.